List of county seats in Georgia: History

 When counties were established some counties already had towns, which were soon named county seats.
 Several counties upon establishment lacked populations centers and did not have a county seat for a year or more.
 Typically during those periods without a definite county seat, county courts and other local government business was held at the residences of community leaders or at churches.
 A county changing county seats in Georgia has become very rare since the 1920s, as has the creation of new counties.
 The last county to legally change its county seat was Bryan County because of the establishment of Fort Stewart in the 1930s.
-Columbia County has two county seats.
-Its de facto county seat since the 1980s has been Evans, Georgia.
-Its de jure county seat remains Appling.
+Columbia County has two county seats; Evans has been Columbia County's de facto county seat since the 1980s, while Appling remains as the de jure county seat.

 While some Georgian counties have kept their same county seat since they were first created, many other counties have had their county seat changed one or more times.
 County seats in Georgia have changed over time for a variety of reasons.
 Among the more common reasons for county seats being changed include: